“What we wear is like a light switch. It turns on and brilliantly illuminates what lies beneath.” ~ Linda Grant

 Always imaginative, I am equally captivated by larger-than-life contemporary art as the delicate pink peonies in our garden.
 Each neighboring detail has meaning – color, texture, the mix of elements.
-Inspiration can be found everywhere, and I always use it creatively in beads I shape, articles I write, food I prepare.
+Inspiration can be found everywhere, and I always use it creatively in beads I shape, articles I write, the food I prepare.
 As a designer, I am always creating.
 Everything talks to me.
-Yes, that’s exactly it, Donna!
+Yes, that’s precisely it, Donna!

 I am as diverse and unique as the jewelry I create.

-Four years at New York’s Fashion Institute of Technology and two degrees later, knitwear became a cozy niche for twenty five years, designing for Catharine Lover, Carlos Arias, and the Anne Klein license under Colette Mordo.
+Four years at New York’s Fashion Institute of Technology and two degrees later, knitwear became a cozy niche for twenty-five years, designing for Catharine Lover, Carlos Arias, and the Anne Klein license under Colette Mordo.

-Today, I am married over twenty years with a daughter in college, and navigating a successful career as jewelry designer and entrepreneur.
+Today, I am married over twenty years with a daughter in college, and navigating a successful career as a jewelry designer and entrepreneur.

 With flameworking glass, I instinctively adapted to the craft.
 Now each creation takes on new meaning for one of a kind.
 Each glowing piece is a reflection of the individual who will wear them – colorful, intriguing, complicated, sophisticated, chic.
 I want every customer to feel this was made for me.

 A little something about the craft…